serenita-org/vero/docs/docs/usage/setup_recommendations/professionals.md

 3. **Enjoy the peace of mind a diverse set of clients gives you.**

-    When a single client has a bug, you don't need to step in immediately since Vero will simply keep going using the other clients in the mix.
+    Whenever any single client has a bug, you don't need to step in immediately since Vero will simply keep going using the other clients in the mix.
+Even if two clients share an identical bug, the three other clients will keep things going without any action required on your part!

-    Even if two clients share a bug, the 3 other clients will keep things going!
+    If you want to be extra conservative around network upgrades, when client bugs are more likely to surface, you can temporarily increase Vero's attestation consensus threshold.
+You could require four, or even all five of the connected clients to agree on the state of the chain before your validators vote for it.

 *The ultimate setup for professional node operators?*